Mini-strokes (TIAs) — the warning signs that demand attention

 Pseudodementia and the Masking Problem

 The key difference, if you know to look for it, is that depression tends to come first.
-Your parent gets depressed.
-Then the cognitive problems appear, seemingly as a result of the depression.
-With actual dementia, usually the cognitive problems come on gradually, sometimes over years, and depression develops later as a response.
+Your parent gets depressed, then the cognitive problems appear, seemingly as a result of the depression.
+With actual dementia, the cognitive problems usually come on gradually, sometimes over years, and depression develops later as a response.

 Another distinction is the quality of the memory problems.
 Someone with depression often knows they're having trouble with memory and is bothered by it.
 They might tell you they can't remember things.
 Someone with dementia often doesn't realize they're having problems.
 They might confabulate without seeming to notice the gap between what they remember and what actually happened.